Google

 Introduction

 The Italian island of Sardinia is idyllic retaining its rugged and natural beauty with its crystal clear Mediterranean waters and white sandy beaches, luscious green hills on the interior and ancient ruins telling a story of years gone by.
-Accessible by air or ferry from mainland Italy or France, Sardinia has something to offer every avid traveller. cover
+Accessible by air or ferry from mainland Italy or France, Sardinia has something to offer every avid traveller.

-What to see
+What to See

 Alghero